 Two nights in nice comfortable Mendoza hotels on a twin room shared basis with others on the same trip.
 One night in a mountain ski lodge.
 Five days in tents at base camp and eleven days in double occupancy tents on the mountain.

-Breakfast only included on hotel nights and all meals included on trek.
 Wine, beer, and bottled drinks available at additional expense.
 Mountain food will be a mixture of cooked dishes and prepared dry bag mixes.

 Single and double available